 Cash used in financing activities for the three months ended March 31, 2010 totaled approximately \$135.7 million.
-This consisted primarily of the payments of distributions to our unitholders and the repurchasing of a portion of our 2.875% exchangeable senior notes due 2037.
+This consisted primarily of the payments of dividends and distributions to our shareholders and the unitholders of our Operating Partnership and the repurchasing of a portion of our Operating Partnership's 2.875% exchangeable senior notes due 2037.
 Future debt payments are discussed below under the heading "Capitalization-Debt Financing."